-Military museums are often a traveler’s best bet for learning about the military history as well as the culture of a destination.
-Here we’ve compiled a list of the best military museums in Europe, based on visitor feedback and our own personal experiences.
+Military museums are often a traveler’s best bet for learning about a destination’s military history and culture.
+Here, we’ve compiled a list of the best military museums in Europe based on visitor feedback and our own experiences.

-From ancient armories to modern-day war memorials, these museums offer an unparalleled glimpse into the past.
-So if you’re looking to explore Europe’s history, be sure to add these museums to your itinerary.
+These museums offer an unparalleled glimpse into the past, from ancient armories to modern-day war memorials.
+If you want to explore Europe’s history, add these museums to your itinerary.

 - Best Military Museums in Europe

 - 1. Museum of the Second World War